 IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under IAS 17.
-The standard includes two recognition exemptions for lessees - for leases of low-value assets (for example, personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
-At the commencement date of a lease, a lessee will recognize a liability to make lease payments (i.e. a lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e. a right-of-use asset).
-Lessees will be required to separately recognize the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
-Lessees will be also required to remeasure the lease liability upon the occurrence of certain events (e.g. a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
-The lessee will generally recognize the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset.
+The standard includes two recognition exemptions for lessees - for leases of low-value assets (for example, personal computers) and short-term leases (i.e. leases with a lease term of 12 months or less).
+At the commencement date of a lease, a lessee recognizes a liability to make lease payments (i.e. a lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e. a right-of-use asset).
+Lessees are required to separately recognize the interest expense on the lease liability and the depreciation expense on the right-of-use asset.
+Lessees are also required to remeasure the lease liability upon the occurrence of certain events (e.g. a change in the lease term, a change in future lease payments resulting from a change in an index or rate used to determine those payments).
+The lessee generally recognizes the amount of the remeasurement of the lease liability as an adjustment to the right-of-use asset (except when accounting for the effect of changes in foreign exchange rates).
+Currency revaluation is recognized within profit or loss.
+Right-of-use assets are considered non-financial assets similar to premises and equipment and are not remeasured.